The following is a list of vendors we used to build our brand new house in San Francisco's Top Of Nob Hill District:

 21-May-2013, @ 1530 Hours PDT:

 Today, we drove by the house to check out the application of golden harvest stucco; and, we are so jazzed and impressed with the color.
 We are getting closer and closer to completion.
-We are about 80% completed.

 We visited PJ Hegarty to check out the brown-level process before the application of the Golden Harvest stucco.